de-Boer-Lab/Genomic-API-for-Model-Evaluation/src/DREAM_RNN/README.md

         - Adjusts the path to the DREAM-RNN model (`DREAM_DIR`) and helper files (`HELP_FILE`) accordingly.
     2. **Socket Communication**:
         - **Server Setup**: Creates and binds a TCP socket to listen for incoming requests from the Evaluator API.
+        - **Wire-Format Negotiation**: As soon as an Evaluator connects, the Predictor advertises its supported data formats.
+For this model, it will only offer JSON, as a more efficient format like MsgPack is not implemented.
+It then waits for the Evaluator to confirm the JSON choice before proceeding to receive the main request.
         - **Length Prefixing**: Uses a 4-byte length prefix for receiving and sending JSON payloads reliably.
     3. **Request Validation**:
         - Validates mandatory keys (`request`, `prediction_tasks`, etc.) and values in the incoming JSON request using error-checking functions.